guzmanwolfrank/Data/README.md

 #

-#### [Project 2](link): I created an algorithm backtest in python which outputs a list of trades and stats based on the strategy's results.
+#### [SQL Project 2](link): I created an algorithm backtest in python which outputs a list of trades and stats based on the strategy's results.

-This Data Analysis project takes us through programming, data cleansing, data analysis and data presentation via dashboard.
+This SQL project takes us through programming, data cleansing, data analysis and data presentation via dashboard.